Sharad Panday

-Sharad Pandey (22 October 1934 — 8 November 2004) was an Indian heart surgeon.
-He was on the team of surgeons who performed the first-ever heart transplant in India at the King Edward Memorial Hospital and Seth Gordhandas Sunderdas Medical College in Mumbai.
-He was a specialist in bloodless heart surgery, and was an early exponent of bloodless open heart surgery in India.
+Sharad Panday (22 October 1934 – 8 November 2004) was an Indian heart surgeon.
+He was part of the surgical team that conducted India's first heart transplant at the King Edward Memorial Hospital and Seth Gordhandas Sunderdas Medical College in Mumbai.

 Early life and education

 Sharad Panday was born on 22 October 1934 in Bombay (now Mumbai), India.
 A student of Don Bosco High School, Matunga, he completed medicine and Bachelor of Medicine, Bachelor of Surgery at Grant Medical College and Sir Jamshedjee Jeejeebhoy Group of Hospitals, Bombay.
 Panday moved to Canada to complete his Master of Surgery and Fellowship of the Royal College of Physicians and Surgeons, Canada.
-Panday was a recipient of the Ontario Heart Foundation fellowship in 1969.
+He was a recipient of the Ontario Heart Foundation fellowship in 1969.

 Career

-Open heart surgery in India was at a nascent stage in the 1970s and early 1980s.
-After Panday returned to India from Canada, he joined the King Edward Memorial Hospital and Seth Gordhandas Sunderdas Medical College (KEM), in which he performed hundreds of open heart surgeries.
-The hospital was run on a government grant and generally catered to the middle class and poor, as the surgery was at the cost of the government.
-The hospital was one of the very few places in India where heart surgery was performed.
+After Panday returned to India from Canada, he joined the King Edward Memorial Hospital and Seth Gordhandas Sunderdas Medical College (KEM), in which he performed many open heart surgeries.
+The hospital was one of the few institutions in India offering heart surgery during that period.
 Panday was the chief of the second unit at KEM.

-On 16 February 1968, after many years of preparation and work with animal models, a team of heart surgeons headed by P. K. Sen and which included Sharad Panday performed the first heart transplant in India–and only the sixth in the world–at KEM.
+On 16 February 1968, P. K. Sen and Sharad Panday performed the first heart transplant in India and only the sixth in the world at KEM.

-Bloodless heart surgery was pioneered by American surgeon Denton Cooley.
-It was also performed by doctor Jerome Kay in Los Angeles and the procedure soon spread around the world.
 Panday, who trained under the Canadian surgeon Wilfred Gordon Bigelow, adopted the technique and tailored it to Indian conditions.
 He performed bloodless open heart surgeries at KEM in the 1970s and 1980s.
-Bloodless heart surgery was cost-effective in India, as it did not require blood transfusions, reduced the chances of infection in case of infected blood, and further reduced postoperative costs.
-Bloodless heart surgery was also performed on Jehovah's Witnesses, as they refused donated blood.
+Bloodless heart surgery was also performed on Jehovah's Witnesses.

-In 1986 Panday performed a rare heart operation at the Nanavati hospital in Bombay, wherein a large tumor was removed from the left ventricle of a 29-year-old patient.
+In 1986 Panday performed a heart operation at the Nanavati hospital in Bombay, wherein a large tumor was removed from the left ventricle of a 29-year-old patient.
 This was the first operation of its kind in India, as tumors in that part of the heart are considered uncommon.